 Photography Challenge - Week 43

 If you’re looking to try new things and improve your photography, why not get involved in our weekly challenges?
-Achievable whether you work with natural light or studio light, our weekly challenges are designed to encourage you to get creative, practice your skills and develop new techniques.
-If you’ve missed any of the previous challenges, you can view them all here.
+We’ve got 52 weeks of photography challenges to help inspire you.
+Achievable whether you work with natural light or studio light, our weekly challenges are designed to encourage you to get creative, practise your skills and develop new techniques.
+We started posting these challenges more than a year ago and they’ve been so popular we thought we’d continue to run them if you want to try something new or catch up on any that you missed.
+You can view the full list of challenges here.

 This week's challenge is...